abhishek10600/CPoint5-Assignment-InventoryManagementSystem/README.md

 I create 2 routes.

 Route 1: http://localhost:4000/api/v1/inventory/grocery/addItem
 This is a POST route that is used to add item into the database.
-It take name, description, quantity and a image file as input from frontend form.
+It takes name, description, quantity and a image file as input from frontend form.

 Route 2: http://localhost:4000/api/v1/inventory/grocery/all
 This is a GET route that is used to get all the items from the database and send it in json format to the frontend.